 Stiffness: Medicated gauze for wounds doesn't fit between irregular parts of the body, such as fingers or toes.

 Attaches well to skin or fabric: Tape that doesn't stick to hair will not stick to fabric, which is a problem for holding dressings in place.
 If applied directly to the skin, it will stick to some, but not all, of your hair.

 No residue: Some stickier tapes, such as duct tape and medical transport tape, leave sticky residue on the skin that can take days to come off, but cloth tape has no residue.

-Affordable: The price per length of cloth tape is similar to that of the cheapest medical tape.
+Affordable: The price per length of cloth first aid tape is similar to that of the cheapest medical tape.

 Breathable: the cloth tape is breathable, promote the wound long-term care of healing.

 Straight Tear: It tears vertically and horizontally in a straight line, so you can make the perfect size without using scissors.

 High Strength: This medical tape can be used to secure a splint or splint fractured finger to an unbroken finger.SAM splint foam will shed a bit when removed, so for longer-term splint applications, it is best to use an ACE pressure pack or a similar product instead.